bossstein/newspanel/README.md

 ### Using the app

-To access the web app open a browser window and enter the following into your address bar:
+To access the web app, open a browser window and enter the following into your address bar:

 ```
 http://127.0.0.1:8000/newspanel/